bkryza/naive-bench/README.md

   -f FILECOUNT, --filecount=FILECOUNT
                         Number of files to create
   -s FILESIZE, --filesize=FILESIZE
                         Average created file size.
 The file sizes will be random in the range (0.5*filesize, 1.5*filesize].
   -b BLOCKSIZE, --blocksize=BLOCKSIZE
                         Size of data block for random read test.
   -n NAME, --name=NAME  Name of storage which identifies the performed test.
                         Defaults to hostname.
   -c, --csv             Generate CSV output.
   -H, --no-header       Skip CSV header.
   -r, --read-only       This test will only perform read tests.
-It
+It assumes
-                        assumes that the current folder contains 'naive-bench-data' folder with test files uniformly numbered in the specified range.
+                        that the current folder contains 'naive-bench-data'
+                        folder with test files uniformly numbered in the specified range.
   -w, --write-only      This test will only perform write tests.
-This
+This option
-                        option can be used to create data on storage for peforming remote read tests.
+                        can be used to create data on storage for peforming remote read tests.
   -k, --keep            Keep the files after running the test.
+  -u, --truncate-after-create
+                        Truncates the created files to 0 size so that consecutive write benchmarks work with empty files.
-  -F, --force           Run the test even when the available storage size
+  -F, --force           Run the test even when the available storage size is
-                        is too small.
+                        too small.
   -d DEVIATION, --deviation=DEVIATION
                         Generate the files with random size in range ((1.0-deviation)*filesize, (1.0+deviation)*filesize].